Modified TSception for Analyzing Driver Drowsiness and Mental Workload from EEG: Methodology

 \textbf{Temporal Layer:} The temporal layer extracts time-domain features using input $x$ and 2D convolution with kernel sizes $(1, k_t)$. $k_t$ is calculated as:

 for the first three temporal layers, and for the remaining two temporal layers, the sampling rate halved.

 The inception window is \([0.5, 0.25, 0.125]\).
-The extracted feature is activated by LeakyReLU, and down-sampled using Average Pooling (AP), except for layer 3 which uses Adaptive Average Pooling (ADP).
+The extracted feature is activated by LeakyReLU, and down-sampled using AP, except for layer 3 which uses ADP.
 The output is concatenated and batch normalized (${BN}_t$).
 The temporal layer output is:

 \textbf{Spatial Layer:} The spatial layer captures spatial dependencies using 2D convolution with kernel sizes $(17, 1)$ and $(8, 1)$ for the two spatial layers.
 The extracted feature is activated by LeakyReLU and down-sampled using ADP.
 The output is concatenated and batch normalized ($\text{bn\_s}$).
 The spatial layer output is: